MBA (Entrepreneurship and Global Business)

 Total units required for MBA: 33

-The MBA program has been developed to provide an education that is extensive and broadening rather than intensive or specialized within a limited functional area.
-The MBA is intended to improve the participant's capacity for effective decision making, to facilitate his/her professional growth and development for increasing managerial responsibility, and to broaden his/her knowledge and understanding of management in the areas of:
+The MBA is intended to improve the participant's capacity for effective decision making, to facilitate his/her professional growth and development for increasing managerial responsibility, and to broaden his/her knowledge and understanding of management.

 All applicants for post-baccalaureate degree programs in Business must have earned a baccalaureate degree from a regionally accredited four-year institution of higher learning or the equivalent from a foreign institution.
 Admission requirements are different for each of the CBA Graduate Programs.
 The specific admission requirements for each degree program are listed within the program descriptions under “Admission Information” on the following pages.
 The College of Business Administration reserves the rights to revise its admissions standards and to limit enrollment in its graduate degree programs.

-Applicants who are approved for admission will receive a letter from the Office of Graduate Studies informing them that they have been admitted as a Pre-Master or classified graduate student.
-Included with that correspondence will be an Acceptance Form which the new graduate student must then return to the CBA Graduate Business Advising Center (GBAC), Tahoe Hall 1037.
+Applicants who are approved for admission will receive a letter from the Office of Graduate Studies informing them that they have been admitted as a conditionally or fully classified graduate student.

-See the CBA Web site for current admission deadlines: www.cba.csus.edu/graduate/MBA
+See the CBA MBA website for current admission deadlines: https://www.csus.edu/college/business-administration/graduate/mba.html

 Special Admission Process

-All prospective graduate students must file all of the following documents by the application deadline with both the CBA Graduate Business Advising Center (Tahoe Hall 1037) and the Sacramento State Office of Graduate Studies (River Front Center 206) as noted below:
+All prospective graduate students must file all of the following documents by the application deadline with both the CBA MBA Program Services and the Sacramento State Office of Graduate Studies (River Front Center 215) as noted below:

-- Application Fee as required by the CSU system (You can pay this when you are filling out your online application).
+- Application Fee (you can pay this when you are filling out your online application).